KobraKob/MarketCrewe-v1/backend/delivery/whatsapp_broadcast.md

-1. "Don't be a stinky sailor!
-Grab our best-selling soap and shampoo now and smell like a champ!
+1. "Limited time offer!
+Get 15% off our best-selling Pine Tar soap.
 Shop now: [link]"
-2. "Your beard (and your buddies) will thank you!
-Get 15% off our soap and shampoo duo this week only!
+2. "New week, new scents!
+Try our fresh Soap of the Week and level up your shower game.
 Buy now: [link]"